eolt/Flask_WebApps/LeetCode_Problems_Generator/ReadMe.md

 ## TODOs
 - I plan to use a mailing api to send a random problem to someone by email at a daily or custom schedule.
 - The question will be properly formatted and designed for readability and responsiveness.
+- Will implment Flask framwork to create forms to recieve user emails and create a login where users and customize type of problems and delivery schedule.